mpromonet/webrtc-streamer/README.md

   be used to create the capturer
 - an "rtsp://" url that will be opened using an RTSP capturer based on live555
 - an "file://" url that will be opened using an MKV capturer based on live555
+- an "rmtp://" url that will be opened using an RMTP capturer based on librmtp
 - an "screen://" url that will be opened by `webrtc::DesktopCapturer::CreateScreenCapturer`
 - an "window://" url that will be opened by